Nahid3007/PlanarBeamTrussFEA/README.md

 # Overview

-This Git repository contains all codes and as well as an example input for calculating one dimensional beam or truss structures.
+This Git repository contains all codes as well as an example input for calculating one dimensional beam or truss mechanical structures.